Patrik-Stas/js-finite-state-machine/README.md

 ```

 # Using different storages
-The whole thing becomes more interesting when you can easily plug in completely different storage into
+The whole thing becomes more useful once we start to use persistent storage implementations!
-your machines!
-As've been said before, the module comes with 3 reference implementations of storage layer.
+The module comes with 3 reference implementations of storage layer - memory, MongoDB and Redis.
-We've been using in-memory storage in previously example.
-Let's now try Mongo and Redis.
+We've previously used in-memory storage for case of simplicity.
+Let's try Mongo and Redis.

 #### Mongo storage
 ```javascript